learnworksmart/introduction/ansible/README.md

 # Introduction to Ansible Playbook
 This exercise is to apply 2 sets of configurations across a group of EC2 instances running on Ubuntu.
 The first configuration `common` will be applied to all EC2 while the other configuration `webserver` only applicable to specify EC2.
 SSH key-based authentication is adopted for this exercise.

+### What the Ansible-playbook definition files do:
+1. All required inputs are managed under `inventory.yml` file.
+1. The `common` configurations:
+	* create a new user account
+	* apply SSH configurations
+1. The `webserver` configuration:
+	* install apache2

 ## Pre-requisites
 1. On your local machine [install Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
 1. Have 2 publicly accessible Ubuntu EC2 instances running, and allow port 22 (SSH) and port (80) HTTP access.